Part 1: Neural Networks and Scientific Emulation

 Section 1.9: Practical Training Normalization, learning rates, convergence, multi-output handling, and debugging.

-Section 1.10: Uncertainty via Ensembles Why single networks are dangerous, and how ensembles quantify epistemic uncertainty.
+Section 1.10: Uncertainty via Ensembles Why single networks are dangerous, and how ensembles estimate one part of epistemic uncertainty.

 Section 1.11: The JAX Ecosystem — Equinox and Optax Professional tools for building and training neural networks.

-Section 1.12: From Emulator to Inference Connecting your trained network to NumPyro for Bayesian parameter recovery.
+Section 1.12: From Emulator to Inference Constructing the physical-unit likelihood and connecting your trained network to NumPyro for Bayesian parameter recovery.

 Section 1.13: Synthesis What you’ve learned and how it all connects.